Can you believe you can build a DIY bar cart from a single board?? Read on to find out how.

 Step 3: Cut out the frame pieces

-Screw one 1 ½” pocket hole in each end of these pieces.
+I drilled one 1 ½” pocket hole in each end of these pieces.

-Step 4: Assemble the frame.
+Step 4: Assemble the Cart frame

-Step 5: Cut the slats
+Step 5: Cut the slats for Bar Cart

-Drill one ¾” pocket hole in each end of each board.
+I drilled one ¾” pocket hole in each end of each board.

 Step 6: Attach the slats

-Screw the slats in place using 1 ¼” pocket hole screws, making sure to space them out evenly.
+I screwed the slats in place using 1 ¼” pocket hole screws, making sure to space them out evenly.
 I made the tops slats run lengthwise and the bottom run opposite.
 I screwed them in so that the bottoms were flush with the bottom of the frame pieces.
 This left a shallow “lip” around the edges so that they were more like a “tray” than a “shelf.”
 You can make the top flush across if you’d rather.
 It’s just personal preference.

-Step 7: Add casters
+Step 7: Add casters to DIY Bar Cart

-Simply screw the casters into the bottom of the legs.
+At this point, I simply screwed the casters into the bottom of the legs.

 Step 8: Putty, sand and finish